arclabs561/runctl/docs/PROVIDER_ARCHITECTURE.md

 ## Overview

-`trainctl` uses a provider-agnostic architecture that allows it to work with any cloud training platform (AWS, RunPod, Lyceum AI, etc.) through a unified interface.
+`runctl` uses a provider-agnostic architecture that allows it to work with any cloud training platform (AWS, RunPod, Lyceum AI, etc.) through a unified interface.

 ## Design Principles